-A real-world evidence study focusing on the burden of Huntington’s disease (HD) in Alberta, Canada will be presented at the virtual 28thAnnual Meeting of the Huntington Study Group (HSG) from November 4-6, 2021.
+A real-world evidence study focusing on the burden of Huntington’s disease (HD) in Alberta, was presented at the virtual 28thAnnual Meeting of the Huntington Study Group (HSG) from November 4-6, 2021.
 This study was conducted by Medlior on behalf of Hoffmann-La Roche.
 A background on Huntington’s disease can be found here.

 Evidence from studies conducted internationally has shown that HD is burdensome for patients, their families, and the healthcare system.
 However, in Canada, there is limited epidemiological and economic evidence and the burden of HD in Canada is still poorly understood.
 The objectives of our study were to generate evidence to describe the epidemiological characteristics, estimate the healthcare resource utilization (HRU), and direct costs associated with HD using a retrospective study of administrative health data in Alberta, Canada.